 How is diabetes mellitus type 1 treated?

 Type 1 diabetes cannot be cured, but it can be controlled.
 The goal is to keep your child's blood sugar at a normal level.
 Your child will need at least 1 dose of insulin each day.
 Insulin can be injected or given through an insulin pump.
-Ask your child's caregiver which method is best for your child.
+Ask your child's healthcare provider which method is best for your child.
 You and your child will be taught how to give insulin injections if this is the best method for him.
 Give your child insulin as directed.
 Too much insulin may cause his blood sugar level to go too low.

 How do I check my child's blood sugar level?

 You will be taught how to check a small drop of blood with a glucose monitor.
 You will need to check your child's blood sugar level at least 3 times each day.
-Ask your child's caregiver when and how often to check during the day.
+Ask your child's healthcare provider when and how often to check during the day.
 Ask what your child's blood sugar levels should be before and after he eats.
 You may need to check for ketones in your child's urine or blood if his level is higher than directed.
-Write down the results and show them to your child's caregiver.
+Write down the results and show them to your child's healthcare provider.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.

 What should I do if my child's blood sugar level is too low?